ldocao/mhackmd-mac/README.md

 #:destroy

-(:destroy or :delete or :drop or :crush or :drop)
+(:destroy or :delete or :drop or :crush or :drop or :rm)

     > mhack @mac :destroy (params)